shreyansh1410/codeMate/README.md

 - If the `location.hostname` is localhost, then Backend URL should be set to `localhost:5000` else `/api`

+- nginx 404 error : change the `location` filed in sudo nano /etc/nginx/sites-available/default to serve index.html if route not available

 # Sending Emails via SES

 - Create a IAM User